fmalinowski/comPlatformService/README.md

 This application has been built with the Apache Maven software project management tool.
 It can be found here: https://maven.apache.org

+Please modify the API keys and API urls for the MailGun and Mandrill Providers in the constants `API_URL` and `API_KEY` placed at the top of the classes `MailGunProvider` and `MandrillProvider`.

 To compile the project, run the following maven command: `mvn package`.
 This will run the test suite and compile the application into a JAR file in the target folder.
 To avoid running the tests when compiling the project, type the command: `mvn package -DskipTests=true`

 To run the service, type the following command in your terminal: `java -cp ./target/com-platform-app-1.0-SNAPSHOT-jar-with-dependencies.jar com.malinowski.App`

 ## Language used and microframeworks